Meadowsweet

 Type: Perennial

-Wildlife: Pollen for bees, butterflies and moths attracted by its sweet scent.
-A tree bumblebee was spotted in my garden for the first time feeding from the flowers within days of them opening.
+Wildlife: Pollen for many beautifully-named moths attracted by its sweet scent.
+I find it to be a magnet for bumblebees, including the tree bumblebee which was spotted in my garden for the first time within days of the flowers opening.

-Decorative merit: Sweetly almond-scented creamy white flowers in cloud-like clusters.
+Decorative merit: Sweetly almond-scented creamy white flowers in cloud-like clusters on tall, upright stems up to 120cm high.
 Fragrant leaves are dark, shiny and fern-like.
-60-120cm high.

 Where: Sun or shade.
-Pond margins and in moisture-retentive soil.
+Pond margins and in moisture-retentive soil ideally.
 Flowers in succession after ragged robin and lady’s smock.

 Donate seeds to Exeter Seed Bank